-Illicit discharge detection and elimination-The Phase II permit requires 40% of the MS4 to be field screened by December 31, 2017, and 12% of the MS4 to be screened each year thereafter.
+Illicit discharge detection and elimination-The Phase II permit requires 40% of the City-owned stormwater system to be field screened by December 31, 2017, and 12% of the City-owned stormwater system to be screened each year thereafter.

 Education and outreach-Requires measureable behavior changes and modifications to outreach program.